sedol1339/files/abstracts.md

     - We tried to exclude segments of audio that might not correspond exactly with the aligned text
     - Models trained with our corpus do better on the standard Wall Street Journal (WSJ) test sets than models built on WSJ itself

+Chan, W., Jaitly, N., Le, Q., & Vinyals, O. .
+Listen, attend and spell: A neural network for large vocabulary conversational speech recognition.
+2016 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE. doi: 10.1109/ICASSP.2016.7472621

 Collobert, R., Puhrsch, C., & Synnaeve, G. (2016).
 Wav2Letter: an End-to-End ConvNet-based Speech Recognition System. arXiv, 1609.03193.
 Retrieved from https://arxiv.org/abs/1609.03193v2

-    - We present a model for end-to-end speech recognition that consists of CNN acoustic model
+    - We present Wav2Letter: a model for end-to-end speech recognition that consists of CNN acoustic model
     - We train with an Auto Segmentation Criterion (ASG), an our alternative to the Connectionist Temporal Classification (CTC) (fig. 2, 3).
 In contrast to CTC, 1) there are no blank labels, and therefore t produces a much simpler graph, 2) we have un-normalized scores on the nodes, 3) we apply global normalization instead of per-frame normalization.
 We show that ASG can be faster than CTC, and as accurate.
     - We perform inference with a simple beam search decoder with beam threholding, histogram pruning and language model smearing
     - Our model shows competitive results in WER on the Librispeech corpus with MFCC features, and promising results from raw waveform.